-4.13 Spend Authorization Signature (Sapling)
+4.15 Spend Authorization Signature (Sapling and Orchard)

-SpendAuthSig is used in Sapling to prove knowledge of the spending key authorizing spending of an input note.
-It is instantiated in § 5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
-70.
+SpendAuthSig is used in Sapling and Orchard to prove knowledge of the spending key authorizing spending of an input note.
+It is instantiated in § 5.4.7.1 'Spend Authorization Signature (Sapling and Orchard)' on p.
+93.

-We use SpendAuthSig^{Sapling} to refer to the spend authorization signature scheme for Sapling, which is instantiated on the Jubjub curve.
+We use SpendAuthSig Sapling to refer to the spend authorization signature scheme for Sapling, which is instantiated on the Jubjub curve.
+We use SpendAuthSig Orchard to refer to the spend authorization signature scheme for Orchard, which is instantiated on the Pallas curve.
+The following discussion applies to both.

-Knowledge of the spending key could have been proven directly in the Spend statement, similar to the check in § 4.16.1 'JoinSplit Statement (Sprout)' on p.
-46 that is part of the JoinSplit statement.
-The motivation for a separate signature is to allow devices that are limited in memory and computational capacity, such as hardware wallets, to authorize a Sapling shielded Spend.
-Typically such devices cannot create, and may not be able to verify, zk-SNARK proofs for a statement of the size needed using the BCTV14 or Groth16 proving systems.
+Knowledge of the spending key could have been proven directly in the Spend statement or Action statement, similar to the check in § 4.18.1 'JoinSplit Statement (Sprout)' on p.
+58 that is part of the JoinSplit statement.
+The motivation for a separate signature is to allow devices that are limited in memory and computational capacity, such as hardware wallets, to authorize a Sapling or Orchard shielded Spend.
+Typically such devices cannot create, and may not be able to verify, zk-SNARK proofs for a statement of the size needed using the BCTV14, Groth16, or Halo 2 proving systems.

 The validating key of the signature must be revealed in the Spend description so that the signature can be checked by validators.
 To ensure that the validating key cannot be linked to the shielded payment address or spending key from which the note was spent, we use a signature scheme with re-randomizable keys.
-The Spend statement proves that this validating key is a re-randomization of the spend authorization address key ak with a randomizer known to the signer.
+The Spend statement or Action statement proves that this validating key is a re-randomization of the spend authorization address key ak with a randomizer known to the signer.
 The spend authorization signature is over the SIGHASH transaction hash, so that it cannot be replayed in other transactions.

-Let SigHash be the SIGHASH transaction hash as defined in [ZIP-243], not associated with an input, using the SIGHASH type SIGHASH_ALL.
+Let SigHash be the SIGHASH transaction hash as defined in [ZIP-243] or as defined in [ZIP-244] modified by [ZIP-225], not associated with an input, using the SIGHASH type SIGHASH\ALL.

 Let ask be the spend authorization private key as defined in §4.2.2 'Sapling Key Components' on p.
-32.
+35 or in §4.2.3 'Orchard Key Components' on p.
+37.